-See "Sample configuration for the EMC SRDF agent" on page 29.
+See "Sample configuration for the EMC SRDF agent" on page 25.

-Note: You must not change the replication state of devices primary to secondary and viceversa, outside of a VCS setup.
-The agent for EMC SRDF fails to detect a change in the replication state if the role reversal is done externally, and RoleMonitor is disabled.
+Note: You must not change the replication state of devices from primary to secondary and from secondary to primary, outside of a VCS setup.
+The agent for EMC SRDF fails to detect a change in the replication state if the role reversal is done externally and RoleMonitor is disabled.